Index of American Indian languages

 Carib people slept in woven hammocks suspended from the wooden frame, rather than beds.

-Here is a page with pictures of Native American huts and other housing types.
+Here is a page with pictures of Indian huts and other housing types.

 In some areas Carib people still live in huts like these, but most Caribs live in more modern housing today.
 Hammocks are still very